 Christopher Dean.
 Christopher Dean began serving on our Board, including as Chairman, in September 2021.
-Mr. Dean has served as a Managing Director at Summit Partners, L.P. since 2001, where hecoleads the Growth Products & Services team.
-Mr. Dean currently serves on the boards of Brooklinen, Dr. Squatch, Thuma, Ruggable, Quay Australia, Salient Partners, ShipMonk and Vestmark Financial.
-His prior directorships include Focus Financial Partners (NYSE: FOCS), Investor Management Services (acquired by RealPage, NASDAQ: RP), optionsXpress (NASDAQ: OXPS, acquired by Charles Schwab, NYSE: SCHW), Progressive Finance (acquired by Aaron's, NYSE: AAN), PSC Info Group (acquired by Roark Capital), Senior Home Care (acquired by Oaktree Capital) and Sun Trading (acquired by Hudson Trading).
+Mr. Dean has served as a Managing Director at Summit Partners, L.P. since 2001, where he co-leads the Growth Products & Services team.
+Mr. Dean currently serves on the boards of Brooklinen, Dr. Squatch, Thuma, Ruggable, Quay Australia, House of Noa, ShipMonk and Vestmark Financial.
+His prior directorships include Focus Financial Partners (NYSE: FOCS), Investor Management Services (acquired by RealPage, NASDAQ: RP), optionsXpress (NASDAQ: OXPS, acquired by Charles Schwab, NYSE: SCHW), Progressive Finance (acquired by Aaron's, NYSE: AAN), PSC Info Group (acquired by Roark Capital), Senior Home Care (acquired by Oaktree Capital), EngageSmart (NASDAQ: ESMT, acquired by Vista Equity Partners) and Sun Trading (acquired by Hudson Trading).
 Prior to his time at Summit Partners, L.P., Mr. Dean worked for Morgan Stanley, J.H.
 Whitney & Co. and Sun Microsystems.
 Mr. Dean holds a B.A. from the University of Notre Dame and an MBA from Harvard Business School.
 We believe Mr. Dean's prior directorship experience and his deep knowledge of the Company's business, strengths and opportunities qualifies him to serve as a director on our Board.

 Ilene Eskenazi.
 Ilene Eskenazi began serving on our Board in December 2021.
-She has served as ChiefLegal and Human Resources Officer and Secretary of Petco Health and Wellness Company, Inc. (NASDAQ: WOOF) since January 2022, and was previously their Chief Legal Officer and Corporate Secretary from September 2020 to January 2022.
-From 2016 to September 2020, Mr. Eskenazi was the Global General Counsel and Chief Human Resources Officer of Boardriders, Inc. (formerly Quiksilver, Inc.), a leading action sports and lifestyle company, where she was responsible for all legal and human resource initiatives, managing approximately 10,000 employees and distribution in over 100 countries.
+She is currently serving as the Chief Human Resources Officer of Chipotle Mexican Grill (NYSE: CMG).
+She served as Chief Legal and Human Resources Officer and Secretary of Petco Health and Wellness Company, Inc. (NASDAQ: WOOF) from January 2022 to November 2023, and was their Chief Legal Officer and Corporate Secretary from September 2020 to January 2022.
+From 2016 to September 2020, Ms. Eskenazi was the Global General Counsel and Chief Human Resources Officer of Boardriders, Inc. (formerly Quiksilver, Inc.), a leading action sports and lifestyle company.
 Prior to that, Ms. Eskenazi served as Chief Legal Officer and Senior Vice President of Talent Operations and Performance at True Religion Apparel, Inc., General Counsel for Red Bull North America, Inc. and Deputy General Counsel at The Wonderful Company.
 Ms. Eskenazi started her career at the law firm Skadden, Arps, Slate, Meagher & Flom LLP.
+In July 2017, True Religion Apparel, Inc. filed a plan of reorganization under Chapter 11 of the Bankruptcy Code.
 Ms. Eskenazi holds a B.A. in Philosophy from the University of Michigan and a J.D. from the University of California at Los Angeles School of Law.
 We believe Ms. Eskenazi's expertise in legal and regulatory matters and experience in the apparel, footwear and accessories industry qualifies her to serve as a director on our Board.

 Matthew Hamilton.
 Matthew Hamilton began serving on our Board in September 2021.
-Mr. Hamilton has served as a Managing Director at Summit Partners, L.P. since 2005, where he is focused onconsumer-eCommerce, financial technology and services.
+Mr. Hamilton has served as a Managing Director at Summit Partners, L.P. since 2005, where he is focused on consumer-eCommerce, financial technology and services.
 His investment and board experience includes EngageSmart (NYSE: ESMT), Flow Traders (Euronext: FLOW), Focus Financial Partners (acquired by KKR and Stone Point Capital), Patriot Growth Insurance Services, Progressive Finance (acquired by Aaron's), Quay Australia, Salient Partners, Snap Finance, Solo Brands (NYSE: DTC), Telerik (acquired by Progress Software) and Vestmark Financial.
 Mr. Hamilton holds a B.A. in Economics from Colby College.
 We believe Mr. Hamilton's directorship experience and deep knowledge of eCommerce qualify him to serve as a director on our Board.